 Step 1: How bad is your credit?

-• Later, you may want to check your report for progress as you move through the steps, so consider a subscription service.
+- Consider a subscription service., as later you may want to check your report for progress as you move through the steps.
 Note: when you access your own credit, it does not count as an inquiry against your score.

 Once you have your reports, treat each separately.

-• Our main purpose here is to remove all inaccurate information.
+- Your main purpose here is to identify all inaccurate information.
 Bad reporting, fraud and lazy banks can wreck havoc on your score.

 Any item that is listed as a public record or that has a late payment is considered derogatory, or bad.

-The inaccuracies are what we work on here.
-Let say for example, that you have a Sears account that has late payments.
-And that you have never had a Sears account in your life.
-Our next step is to dispute this account.
+The inaccuracies are what you work on here.
+Let say for example, that you have a Canadian Tire account that has late payments.
+And that you have never had a Canadian Tire account in your life.
+Your next step is to dispute this account.

 Step 2: Dispute the Inaccuracies